Teal-Ewer/poker-push-fold-trainer/README.md

 ## Technologies Used:

-I built this project using HTML, CSS, JavaScript, Bulma, Animate.css, and canvas-confetti.
+I built this project using HTML, CSS, JavaScript, Bulma, Font Awesome, Animate.css, and canvas-confetti.
 It is deployed to Netlify.

 ## Next Steps: